 XO3D Studio · Guide

 No price list.
-An honest explanation of the seven variables that determine what product CGI costs — so you can budget accurately before you brief anyone.
+An honest explanation of the seven variables that determine the scope of a product CGI project, so you know what to expect before you brief anyone.

 We don't publish a price list, and neither do the best studios in our industry.
-The reason isn't mystification — it's that product CGI cost is determined by the specific combination of variables in your project, and a price list suggests a level of standardisation that doesn't reflect how production actually works.
+The reason isn't mystification: the scope of a product CGI project is determined by the specific combination of variables below, and a price list suggests a level of standardisation that doesn't reflect how production actually works.

-What I can tell you is what those variables are, how each one affects cost, and what approximate investment levels you should be thinking about for different project types.
-That way, when you do approach a studio — us or anyone else — you're having a conversation about value rather than price.
+What I can tell you is what those variables are, how each one affects the scope of a project, and what shape different project types typically take.
+That way, when you do approach a studio, us or anyone else, you're having a conversation about the work rather than a number.

 The seven variables

-What drives cost in a product CGI project.
+What determines the scope of a product CGI project.

 - VARIABLE 01